ARebber/ProjectGetData/CodeBook.md

 ##Definition of Abbreviations

-In order to label the variables in the data file, the labels were composed of abbreviations of the measurement and transformation names.
+In order to label the measurement variables in the data file, the labels were composed of abbreviations of the measurement and transformation names.
 This is not very human readable, but since there are so many measurements done with slight differences, this was considered the most logical way of labeling.
 The following table explains the abbreviation components used in the variable names, which are presented in full in the next paragraph.

 Abbreviation  | Description
 ------------- | -----------